 Addressing possible implications of future BK sea ice loss for SPV change seems particularly justified given an expected decrease of sea ice under global warming (Notz and Stroeve, 2018), making it necessary to assess related risks (Sutton, 2019).
-Further, the results presented in Figs. 1 and 2 indicate a role of BK-SIC in SPV change, which we try to understand.
+Further, the results presented in Fig. 1 and Fig. 2 indicate a role of BK-SIC for SPV change, which we try to understand.

-To do this, we test how well the projected BK-SIC changes (relative to 1960-1989) can explain the projected SPV changes across the RCP8.5 simulations for different assumed standardized causal effects (ces) of 0.025, 0.05, and 0.1.
-These levels are motivated by the regression strength found over the historical period (Fig. 4a) representing plausible estimates of the mean causal effect of BK-SIC on SPV.
-For example, 0.05 is about the ensemble-mean regression strength (0.052), 0.025 is slightly below the ensemble median (0.035), and 0.1 is slightly below the upper quartile range (0.14).
-Furthermore, using only one (standardized) effect for the whole ensemble seems reasonable as there is no strong evidence of models having very different behaviours (Fig. 4).
+To do this, we test how well the projected BK-SIC changes (relative to 1960-1989) can explain the projected SPV changes across the RCP8.5 simulations, for different assumed standardized causal effects (ce) of 0.025, 0.05, and 0.1.
+These levels are motivated by the regression strength found over the historical period (Fig. 4a), representing plausible estimates of the mean causal effect of BK-SIC on SPV.
+For example, 0.05 is about the ensemble-mean regression strength (0.052), and 0.025 is slightly below the ensemble median (0.035), and 0.1 is slightly below the upper quartile range (0.14).
+Using only one (standardized) effect for the whole ensemble further seems reasonable, as there is no strong evidence of models having very different behaviours (Fig. 4).

-To express ce in physical units and to account for different variability in the different models, we weigh it by ratios of standard deviations (σ , calculated over the reference period 1960-1989) for each model m:
+To express ce in physical units and to account for different variability in the different models, we weight it by ratios of standard deviations (σ , calculated over the reference period 1960-1989) for each model m, i.e.

-$$CE{m} = ce \cdot \sigma{SPV{m}} \cdot \sigma{BK-SIC{m}}^{-1}.$$ (3)
+$$CE{m} = ce \cdot \sigma{SPV{m}} \cdot \sigma{BK \, SIC{m}}^{-1}$$

 The distribution of these values for ce = 0.05 over the different models is shown in Fig. 5a.
-Note that seasonalmean (OND) and individual monthly variability are comparable for most models.
-Only for model 5 (BNU-ESM) and model 27 (IPSL-CM5A-MR) does this not hold as these models have basically constant sea ice conditions in December.
-In the following, these models are therefore excluded from the presented results, but including them does not change our main results.
+Note that seasonal-mean (OND) and individual monthly variability are comparable for most models.
+Only for model 5 ("BNU-ESM") and model 27 ("IPSL-CM5A-MR") does this not hold as these models have basically constant sea ice conditions in December.
+In the following these models are therefore excluded from the presented results, but including them does not change our main results.